 Soy lecithin improves liver health

 Soy lecithin may be a regular supplement in our daily diet.
 A teaspoon in yogurt for breakfast is very easy to take and provides many healing properties

-Lecithin is sold as capsules, ampoules or as granules.
+Lecithin is sold in capsules, ampoules or granules.
 The usual dose of lecithin in capsules or blisters usually about 2200 mg a day divided into two doses with meals.
-The equivalent of this dosage is a couple of tablespoons in the form of granules comprises one at breakfast and another meal.
-This is sprinkled over the plate, add to yogurt or orange juice.
+The equivalent of this dosage is a couple of teaspoonfuls in the form of granules one at breakfast and another meal.
+This is sprinkled over the plate, add to yogurt or in orange juice.

 Soy lecithin is not a food but as a supplement to be taken in moderation.
 Consider that a mere teaspoon of this supplement provides 34 Kcal derived from fat content (4.5 g approximately).
 Fortunately the largest proportion of these are polyunsaturated and therefore is very beneficial for health.
 One tablespoon provides over half of the dose of vitamin C.